-Its historic city center is resplendent with medieval buildings and half-timbered houses and situated on its own island connected to the rest of the city by a bridge.
+Its historic city center is resplendent with medieval buildings and half-timbered houses and situated on its own island connected to the rest of the city of Lindau by a bridge.

-I was instantly smitten with the Venetian-inspired architecture along the waterfront and was reminded of some of my favorite Italian island destinations like Elba Island, Procida or Ischia…or even the town of Chania in Crete.
+I’m instantly smitten with the Venetian-inspired architecture along the waterfront.
+It reminds me of some of my favorite Italian island destinations like Elba Island, Procida or Ischia…or even the town of Chania in Crete.

 How to Get to Lindau Island

-Arriving by train is a great option as the train station is directly on the island in the heart of town.
+Arriving by train is a great option because the train station is located directly on the island in the heart of town.
 Parking on the small island can be a challenge and once you arrive it’s unlikely you’ll need a car.
 All of the island’s best sights are within an easy stroll.

-Where to Stay on Lindau Island
+Best Hotels on Lindau Island

 Hotel Bayerischer Hof – Also located directly on Lake Constance, this majestic hotel is the top choice for a splurge on Lindau Island.
 Situated in the heart of the harbor, just a few steps from the train station, there is no better choice for location.
 Rooms are spacious and comfortable and it’s well worth spending a little more for a lake view.

 Hotel The Medusa – If you want to stay on Lindau Island (versus the mainland), there aren’t many options in the “budget” category.
 But this small hotel just off Maximilianstrasse is the best choice on a tighter budget.
-Rooms are clean, modern and bright and public parking is available a short walk away.
+Rooms are clean, modern, and bright and public parking is available a short walk away.

-Top 5 Things to Do on Lindau Island
+Top 6 Things to Do on Lindau Island